Lecture: The Linguistics of the Internet, 29 November

 When: Thursday 29 November 2018, 6.30pm

-Where: Copland Lecture Theatre, Australian National University (PLEASE NOTE CHANGE OF VENUE)
+Where: HC Coombs Lecture Theatre, #8A Fellows Rd, Australian National University (PLEASE NOTE CHANGE OF VENUE)

 Linguistics as a field traditionally treats spoken language as its primary area of inquiry.
 Unscripted, face-to-face spoken or signed conversations are thought to be where we tap into our linguistic intuitions most deeply, untouched by editing or prescriptive grammatical advice.
 In this public lecture, blogger, podcaster and linguistic communicator extraordinaire Gretchen McCulloch will show why we should expand the domain of investigation to informal written language - the sort found in text messages and social media posts.
 In doing so, we can answer some longstanding linguistic questions, such as where to draw the boundaries on dialect maps.
 We can also ask new ones, such as how people are using emoji and punctuation to give writing a sense of gesture and tone of voice.